ucc23/ucc/_clusters/upk64.md

 UTI_C_lit: 0.25
 UTI_C_dup: 1.0
 UTI_summary: |
-    UPK 64 is a relatively close, poorly populated, very loose object of low C3 quality.
+    <b>UPK 64</b> is a poorly populated, very loose object of low C3 quality.
+It is located at a very close distance from the Sun, above the mid-plane.
 It is poorly studied in the literature.
 class3: |
     <span style="color: red; font-weight: bold;">C</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 43.0